cremerlab/chemotaxis_simulation/README.md

 This python code can be used to numerically solve the Growth Expansion Model to investigate the growth expansion dynamics of a population of chemotactic cells.
 Code can also used to study competition and selection within the expanding documentions.
 The Growth-Expansion model and its biological context is introduced our manuscript:
-- J.Cremer, T.Honda, Y.Tang, J. Wong-Ng, M.Vergassola, T.Hwa.
-"Chemotaxis as a navigation strategy to thrive in nutrient-replete environments
+- J.Cremer, T.Honda, Y.Tang, J.Wong-Ng, M.Vergassola, T.Hwa.
+Chemotaxis as a navigation strategy to thrive in nutrient-replete environments

 Code can also be used to study competition and selection dynamics, as in our manuscript:
 - W.Liu, J.Cremer, D.Li, T.Hwa, C.Liu.
-"An evolutionary stable strategy to colonize  spatially extended habitats"
+An evolutionary stable strategy to colonize  spatially extended habitats

 August 2019, Jonas Cremer and all coauthors.